junxit/us-congress-bills-110/bill.md

 ## § 5.
 Authorization of appropriations

+## § 4.
+Authorization of appropriations

-There are authorized to be appropriated such sums as are necessary to carry out this Act.
+-  There are authorized to be appropriated such sums as are necessary to carry out this Act.